Gravitational wave search through electromagnetic telescopes: Upper limits on stochastic gravitational waves

 where we used the relation $dt = \frac{-dz}{H(z)(1+z)}$ and $H(z) = H_{0} \sqrt{0.69+0.31(1+z)^{3}}$ with $H_{0} = 67{\rm km}/{\rm s}\,{\rm Mpc}$ is the Hubble parameter ~\cite{Planck:2018vyg}.
 The integration range is taken from $z=0$ to $z=z_{i}(\omega)$; $z_{i}(\omega)$ represents the time when a photon with a frequency $\omega(z)$ starts to propagate transparently until now.
 For example, $z_{i}(\omega)=1100$ for photons with lower frequencies than $\omega(z=1100)<13.6$eV.
-However, absorption by atoms becomes significant for higher frequency photons~\cite{Chen:2003gz}.
+However, absorption by atoms can be significant for photons with frequencies higher than $13.6$eV~\cite{Chen:2003gz}.
 Moreover, pair creation of an electron and a positron becomes efficient for extremely high energy photons in the presence of CMB or CPB~\cite{Bhattacharjee:1999mup}.
-Such pair creation affects not only the absorption but also the dispersion relation of photons.
+We will set the cutoff of the integration $z_{i}(\omega)$ at the point where the optical depth equals (approximately) unity~\cite{Chen:2003gz,Bhattacharjee:1999mup}.
+The pair creation of an electron and a positron affects not only the absorption but also the dispersion relation of photons.
 As discussed in~\cite{Dobrynina:2014qba}, the modified $\omega_{{\rm CMB}}(z)$ can be evaluated with the use of the Krasmers-Kronig relation as \begin{widetext}

 \end{widetext} where the integration denotes the Cauchy principal value. $\omega_{0} = \frac{2m_{e}^{2}}{\pi^{4}T_{0}/30 \zeta(3)} = 1.25\times 10^{30}$Hz is the threshold energy for the pair creation.